omariosouto/intl-generator/README.md

-# intlgenerator
+# intl-generator

-> npm install intlgenerator
+> npm install intl-generator

 This library is very good working with: https://github.com/yahoo/react-intl/ If you wan't to use it to generate your JSON file with another i18n library, you could try or just request/send a PR :)